lostmygithubaccount/dasky/README.md

 ## Data overview

 The data is hosted at https://data4dask.dfs.core.windows.net/datasets/noaa/isd.
-It is a copy of the [NOAA Integrated Surface Data (ISD)](https://azure.microsoft.com/services/open-datasets/catalog/noaa-integrated-surface-data/) moved from [Azure Open Dataset](https://azure.microsoft.com/services/open-datasets/catalog/) to a ADLS Gen 2 filesystem for distributed processing.
+It is a copy of the [NOAA Integrated Surface Data (ISD)](https://azure.microsoft.com/services/open-datasets/catalog/noaa-integrated-surface-data/) moved from [Azure Open Datasets](https://azure.microsoft.com/services/open-datasets/catalog/) to an ADLS Gen 2 filesystem for distributed processing.

 Expanded in a dataframe in memory, the full dataset is ~660 GB.
 It is stored in compressed parquet files partitioned by year and month.
 The dataset is **not** updated in the ADLS Gen 2 storage account, but is in the Azure Open Dataset.
 Compressed, the files for the dataset are ~8 GB.
 Uncompressed, the files for the dataset are ~150-200 GB.